Surgery Overview & Recovery

 - During all blepharoplasty procedures, an anesthesiologist certified by the American Board of Anesthesiology administers sedation and monitors the patient carefully.

 While everyone heals at different rates, most patients experience some bruising and swelling, which begin to subside during the first week of recovery.
-Swelling is usually 50% resolved within a week and the majority of bruising is usually resolved a week to two weeks after surgery.
+In the majority of cases, most of the swelling and bruising is usually resolved a week to two weeks after surgery.
 Keeping the head elevated and using cold compresses helps alleviate these symptoms.

 Some patients may experience eye dryness, burning, itching, or tearing.
 These are normal reactions and can be alleviated with eye lubricant drops.